-Global Nonviolent Film Festival is the most important and renowned nonviolent film festival in the world and it takes place on-line.
+Global Nonviolent Film Festival is the most important and renowned international film festival of NONVIOLENT films.

-This is an on-line film Festival.
-All the nonviolent feature films, documentaries, shorts and music videos selected to participate in the Festival will be screened during the above-mentioned dates on the Festival's TV Channel on Vimeo exclusively:
+▪ This is an on-line event viewed by film professionals, media executives and the general public from all over the world.
+All the films, documentaries, shorts and music videos that are selected will be showcased during the 11-day event on the Festival's Streaming Channel at: www.globalnonviolentfilmfestival.com.

 All films submitted MUST BE NONVIOLENT: the Festival does not accept films that showcase explicit or graphic violence; implied acts of violence may be accepted if they are justified by the message of the film.

 The films submitted must be available in English language or in their original language with English subtitles.

 The Festival was founded by film director Bruno Pischiutta and producer Daria Trifu in 2012 to showcase nonviolent motion pictures and to show that these movies are not only capable of great international success but they are also in high demand by the public.

 The Festival accepts submissions in the following categories: